TLanetteRose/Clock-App-TLP/notes.md

 03/21/2021-- learned that I need to have the main.scss separate from the other files.
 I needed to put the other files in folders.
 03/23/2021-- After reading, I realized that I needed more semantic element tags in my html.
 I also realized from reading that I could enter a lot of my information using JS.
 I decided to focus on the JS side of the app first before the CSS.
+03/26/2021-- Learning about how to use JS to add information and style to html.